Étienne Perier (governor)

-Étienne Perier or Étienne de Perier (16861766), also known as Perier the Elder (Perier l'Aîné), was a French naval officer and governor of French Louisiana from 1726 to 1733.
+Étienne Perier or Étienne de Perier (1686–1766), also known as Perier the Elder (Perier l'Aîné), was a French naval officer and governor of French Louisiana from 1726 to 1733.
 His time as governor included some notable achievements, including the construction of the first levee along the Mississippi River in 1727.
 In response to the Natchez Revolt, he attempted to completely destroy the Natchez people, which increased Native American hostility toward the French in the territory.
 Because he failed to secure the safety of the colony, Perier was recalled as governor in March 1733.
 He later distinguished himself as a naval officer and privateer, including during the capture of HMS Northumberland in 1744.

 Early life

 Étienne Perier was born on February 27, 1686, in Brest in France.
-He was the son of Étienne Perier and Marie de Launay.
+A member of the de Perier family, he was the son of Étienne Perier and Marie de Launay.
 His father was a non-noble shipowner and merchant in Le Havre.
 By 1691 the family moved to Dunkirk, where Perier's father served as captain of the Port of Dunkirk.
 In 1695, when he was eight, Perier joined a privateer crew alongside a son of Jean Bart, a friend of his father's.
 He saw his first action before he turned nine.